coverclock/com-diag-hazer/README.md

     # pintool -p 18 -n
     # pintool -p 16 -n

-## Ensemble Solutions

-Some GPS receivers, U-Blox 8 among them, have multiple RF stages so that they can receive more than one GNSS at a time, at different frequencies.
-This is what the display looks like with such a receiver, in this case a GN-803G with a U-Blox 8.
-Note that the receiver is computing a fix based on the GLONASS constellation, but identifies the talker as GN or generic GNSS, indicating it may be based on an ensemble of multiple global navigation satellite systems.

-    GNGLL,3947.65154,N,10509.20172,W,163507.00,A,A*62\r\n
-    \xb5b\x06>\0\0
-    FIX 2018-08-07T16:35:07Z 39*47'39.09"N,105*09'12.10"W  5599.01' N     0.044mph pps 0 sec 10
-    GLL 39.794192,-105.153362  1706.600m   0.000*T   0.000*M    0.038knots    0.071kph [12] sys GNSS
-    GSA {  75  85  76  86  74  84 } [06] pdop 1.36 hdop 0.79 vdop 1.11 sys GNSS
-    GSV [01] sat   2 elv 35* azm 208* snr 36dBHz sys GPS
-    GSV [02] sat   3 elv 14* azm  52* snr 35dBHz sys GPS
-    GSV [03] sat   6 elv 74* azm 153* snr 31dBHz sys GPS
-    GSV [04] sat  12 elv 30* azm 311* snr 36dBHz sys GPS
-    GSV [05] sat  17 elv 48* azm  51* snr 35dBHz sys GPS
-    GSV [06] sat  19 elv 69* azm  13* snr 25dBHz sys GPS
-    GSV [07] sat  22 elv  2* azm  34* snr 21dBHz sys GPS
-    GSV [08] sat  24 elv 41* azm 277* snr 35dBHz sys GPS
-    GSV [09] sat  28 elv 24* azm 118* snr 26dBHz sys GPS
-    GSV [10] sat  46 elv 38* azm 215* snr 33dBHz sys GPS
-    GSV [11] sat  48 elv 36* azm 220* snr 31dBHz sys GPS
-    GSV [12] sat  51 elv 44* azm 183* snr 40dBHz sys GPS
-    GSV [13] sat  68 elv  0* azm   5* snr  0dBHz sys GLONASS
-    GSV [14] sat  69 elv  8* azm  51* snr 24dBHz sys GLONASS
-    GSV [15] sat  70 elv  2* azm 101* snr  0dBHz sys GLONASS
-    GSV [16] sat  74 elv 16* azm 158* snr 35dBHz sys GLONASS
-    GSV [17] sat  75 elv 69* azm 184* snr 35dBHz sys GLONASS
-    GSV [18] sat  76 elv 54* azm 317* snr 34dBHz sys GLONASS
-    GSV [19] sat  84 elv  6* azm  45* snr 13dBHz sys GLONASS
-    GSV [20] sat  85 elv 55* azm  20* snr 40dBHz sys GLONASS
-    GSV [21] sat  86 elv 53* azm 262* snr 39dBHz sys GLONASS
-    GSV [22] sat  87 elv  1* azm 236* snr  0dBHz sys GLONASS

-However, the TOPGNSS GN-803G has what in my not so humble opinion is a bug: it emits GSA sentences for both the GPS and the GLONASS GNSSes, but labels both of them with the same talker code: GN (for GNSS).

-    $GNGSA,A,3,76,86,75,85,77,71,,,,,,,1.39,0.72,1.19*1D\r\n
-    $GNGSA,A,3,06,19,02,24,17,12,51,48,25,05,,,1.34,0.68,1.16*17\r\n

-This confuses Hazer since it thinks the two GSA updates are for the same satellite constellation or system.

-    GSA {   6  19   2  24  17  12  51  48  25   5 } [10] pdop 1.39 hdop 0.72 vdop 1.19 sys GNSS
-    GSA {  76  86  75  85  77  71 } [06] pdop 1.39 hdop 0.72 vdop 1.19 sys GNSS

-The GN-803G is likely computing an ensemble fix since both GSAs have the same DOP values, which depends on the specific dynamic geometry of each satellite constellation.

-I don't see any reliable way to tell them apart except for the satellite numbers.
-Doing this is problematic, because different GNSSes have different nomenclature for identifying satellites; for GPS, it's the pseudo-random noise (PRN) code number use by the satellite to encode its CDMA transmission.
-The GN-803G (really, the underlying U-Blox 8 chipset) should emit the GPS GSA as "GP", and the GLONASS GSA as "GL".

 ## True Versus Magnetic Bearings

 GPS devices compute the true bearing by comparing successive position fixes to